cmolodo/covid-19/README.md

 Values for 2021-01-18 not provided due to the holiday, calculated by interpolated between 2021-01-17 and 2021-01-19.

-Values for 2021-02-12 not provided due to the holiday (?not sure why, President's Day is 02-15).
+Values for 2021-02-12 not provided on the dashboard due to the holiday (?not sure why, President's Day is 02-15), though separate numbers for daily cases, deaths, and tests on 02-12 and 02-13 were both reported on the main web page 02-13.
+Antigen cases not available, since that's only reported on the dashboard.

+Similar to 2021-02-12, values for 2021-02-15 not provided on the dashboard due to President's Day, but daily case, death, and testing numbers provided later.

+Death reporting lower than actual values starting on 2021-02-23 due to technical issues.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer